On The Properties Of $q$-Bernstein-Type Polynomials: Introduction, Definitions and Notations

+\textbf{Key Words and Phrases.} $p$-adic $q$-integral on $ \mathbb{Z} _{p}$; Generating function; Bernstein polynomial of several variables; Shift difference operator; Stirling numbers of the second kind; Bernoulli polynomials of higher order; Mellin transformation.

-\section{Introduction, Definitions and Notations}
+\section{\textbf{Introduction, Definitions and Notations}}

-In approximation theory, the Bernstein polynomials, named after their creater S. N. Bernstein in 1912, have been studied by many researchers for a long time.
-But no one knew anything about the generating function of these polynomials until recently Simsek and Acikgoz constructed a generating function of ($q$-) Bernstein type polynomials based on the $q$-analysis, \cite{SimsekAcikgoz1}, and gave some new relations related to these polynomials, Hermite polynomials, Bernoulli polynomials of higher order and the second kind Stirling numbers.
+The Bernstein polynomials, named after their creater S. N. Bernstein in 1912, have been studied by many researchers for a long time.
+Recently Acikgoz and Araci have originally defined the generating function of Bernstein polynomials and analysed their interesting properties arising from that generating function, and also the generating function of Bernstein polynomials in two dimensional are defined by the same authors (see \cite {Acikgoz1}, \cite{Acikgoz2}, \cite{Acikgoz3}).
+Next, Simsek and Acikgoz have constructed a generating function of ($q$-) Bernstein type polynomials based on the $q$-analysis, \cite{SimsekAcikgoz1}, and gave some new relations related to these polynomials, Hermite polynomials, Bernoulli polynomials of higher order and the second kind Stirling numbers.
 Interpolation function of ($q$-) Bernstein type polynomials is defined by applying Mellin transformation to this generating function.
-They gave some relations and identities on these polynomials.
-The generating functions for classical Bernstein polynomials and Bernstein polynomials for functions of two variables are originally defined by Acikgoz and Araci (for details, see \cite{Acikgoz1}, \cite {Acikgoz2}, \cite{Acikgoz3}).
-Recently, in \cite{Kim 1}, Kim-Choi-Kim have studied on the $k$-dimensional generalization of $q$-Bernstein polynomials, in which they have given some interesting properties of the $k$-dimensional generalization of $q$-Bernstein polynomials (see\cite{Kim 1}).
+In \cite{Kim 1}, Kim-Choi-Kim have studied on the $k$-dimensional generalization of $q$-Bernstein polynomials, in which they have given some interesting properties of the $k$ -dimensional generalization of $q$-Bernstein polynomials (see\cite{Kim 1}).
 Our generalization of $q$-Bernstein polynomials are different from the $k$ -dimensional generalization of $q$-Bernstein polynomials of Kim-Choi-Kim.
 In the present paper, we also derived some interesting properties of our generalization of $q$-Bernstein polynomials.
+Recent works including integral representations and properties of Stirling numbers of the first kind \cite {Qi}, formulae for the $q$-Bernstein polynomials and $q$-deformed binomial distributions \cite{Kim5}, integral representations for the Gamma function, the Beta Function, and the double Gamma function \cite{Choi 4}, irregular prime power divisors of the Bernoulli numbers \cite{Kellner}, application of a composition of generating functions for obtaining explicit formulas of polynomials \cite{Kruchinin}, hyperharmonic series involving Hurwitz zeta function \cite{Mezo}, $p$-adic $q$-deformed fermionic integrals in the $p$ -adic integer ring \cite{Araci} have been investigated extensively.

 We are now in a position to give some definitions and some properties of Bernstein polynomials of several variables with their generating function.

 Let $C\left( \mathcal{D}^{w}\right) $ denotes the set of continuous functions on $\mathcal{D}^{w}$, in which $\mathcal{D}^{w}$ and $\mathcal{D}$ mean $\underset{w-\text{times}}{\underbrace{\mathcal{D}\times \mathcal{D} \times ...\times \mathcal{D}}}$ and $\left[ 0,1\right] $, respectively.
 For $ f\in C\left( \mathcal{D}^{w}\right) $, we have